Tertle950/tetrust/notes-to-self.md

 This may also be possible by coding specific offsets for specific rotations...

 *WOULD-BE-COOL:* Symmetrical ARS.
 I don't like that there's a right side bias.
 Yes there is a right side bias in TGM.
+_DTET already does something similar, but I'd prefer rotation button decide the horiz offset than rotation state._